What is the Keirsey ESFP “Performer” Personality Type?

 Performer Personality Characteristics

-Performers have the unique ability, even among the Artisans, to delight those around them with their warmth, good humor, and often extraordinary music, comedy, and drama skills.
+Even among artisans, performers can delight those around them with their warmth, good humor, and often extraordinary music, comedy, and drama skills.

-Whether on the job, with friends, or with their families, Performers are exciting and full of fun, and their great social interest lies in stimulating those around them to take a break from work and worry to lighten up and enjoy life.
+Performers are exciting and fun, whether on the job, with friends, or with their families.
+Their great social interest lies in stimulating those around them to take a break from work and worry, lighten up, and enjoy life.

 Performers are plentiful, something over ten percent of the population, and this is fortunate because they bring pleasure to so many of us.

-Performers are the people for whom it can be said “all the world’s a stage.”
-Born entertainers love the excitement of playing to an audience and will quickly become the center of attention wherever they are.
+To the Performers, “All the world’s a stage.”
+Born entertainers love the excitement of playing for an audience and will quickly become the center of attention wherever they are.

 Performers aren’t comfortable being alone and seek the company of others whenever possible, for they make excellent playmates.

-Performers are smooth, talkative, and witty; they always seem to know the latest jokes and stories and are quick with wisecracks and wordplay- nothing is so severe or sacred that it can’t be made fun of.
+Performers are smooth, talkative, and wittily.
+They always seem to know the latest jokes and stories and are quick with wisecracks and wordplay—nothing is so severe or sacred that it can’t be made fun of.

-Performers also like to live in the fast lane and stay up on the latest fashions of dress, food, drink, and music.
+Performers also like to live in the fast lane and keep up with the latest fashions in dress, food, drink, and music.

 Lively and uninhibited, Performers are the life of the party, always trying to create in those around them a mood of eating, drinking, and being merry.

-The Performers’ talent for enjoying life is healthy for the most part, though it also makes them more subject to temptations than the other types.
+The Performers’ talent for enjoying life is generally healthy, though it also makes them more subject to temptations than the other types.

 Pleasure seems to be an end in itself for them, and variety is the spice of life.
-And so Performers are open to trying almost anything that promises them a good time, not always giving enough thought to the consequences.
+Performers are open to trying almost anything that promises them a good time, but they do not always give enough thought to the consequences.

 Like the other Artisans, Performers are incurably optimistic – “Always look on the bright side” is their motto – and they will avoid worries and troubles by ignoring them as long as possible.